Hambledon, Hampshire

 Hambledon is a small village and civil parish in the county of Hampshire in England, situated about 10 mi north of Portsmouth within the South Downs National Park.

 Hambledon is best known as the 'Cradle of Cricket'.
 It is thought that Hambledon Club, one of the oldest cricket clubs known, was formed about 1750.
 Hambledon was England's leading cricket club from about 1765 until the formation of MCC (Marylebone Cricket Club) in 1787.

 The famous Bat and Ball Inn in Hyden Farm Lane is next to the historic cricket ground at Broadhalfpenny Down where the Hambledon club originally played.
 The inn was run by Richard Nyren, who was also captain of the club.
 The modern Hambledon Cricket Club's ground is at Ridge Meadow, about 0.5 mi away.

 Hambledon is a rural village surrounded by fields and woods.
 There are about 400 households with just under 1,000 residents.

 The hamlet of Chidden, 2 mi north of Hambledon, is in the parish.
 The nearest villages are Clanfield, Denmead and Soberton.

 Due to the climate and location Hambledon also has its very own vineyard, producing its own wine.

+History

+Hambledon appears in the Domesday Survey of 1086 as a manor with a mill.From 1199 to 1869, the manor of Hambledon was awarded by the monarch to the Bishop of Winchester, entitling him to the tithes and other income from the parish.
+During the Commonwealth, the manor was passed to the Commonwealth supporter, George Wither until the Stuart Restoration.

+The parish of Hambledon also included the manors of Burwell, Denmead, Glidden and Rushmere.